tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 I returned my attention to Sam.

 He was on his back now.
-A nurse was straddling him, pushing his hard into his chest with a pair of cupped hands.
+A nurse was straddling him, pushing hard into his chest with a pair of cupped hands.
 His eyes were empty.
 His jaw was wide and relaxed.
 Something began to emerge from his open mouth.
 A bouquet of wriggling, pearly fingers.
 Then a pair of twisting arms.
 And eventually, a complete woman, with porcelain skin and beady black eyes the size of deer ticks.

 No one reacted.